aggregat4/dendriform/JOURNAL.md

 ## 16.3.2018
 Implemented most features, big open thing is UNDO.
 UNDOing the commands to exec is easy, but I need to implement the logic for the UNDO commands in DOM.
 This may then spark some refactoring since the DOM logic is currently spread over the specific methods.

+## 21.3.2018
+Implemented UNDO Handling, but did not test it.
+In this process I factored out the DOM implementation of the various commands, the pattern is of course very similar to all the other places that do something with commands, I need to consider whether and how to extract this further.

+There is also an optimization question: currently I directly call the DOM manipulation from the event handlers, but I could just centralize the calls in the exec() function so that this is generically implemented for direct execution, undo exection and redo execution.
+This is obviously the right thing to do.
+I am reluctant to do it however because with the direct manipulation I often have the DOM object there and I don't really want to replace that with document.getElementById each time.

+Think about that.

+Next up is testing undo, and considering refactoring/moving the DOM stuff somewhere